Contributions: Emily Bernard

 Mark Hussey has been active in Woolf scholarship for nearly thirty years.
-In addition to his own many edited and authored articles and books on Woolf, he is General Editor of the Harcourt Annotated Edition of the Works of Virginia Woolf, a member of the Editorial Board of the Cambridge Edition of the Works of Virginia Woolf, a founding editor of Woolf Studies Annual, and a co-editor of Virginia Woolf Miscellany.
-In 1991 he initiated the annual conference on Woolf and remains chair of its Steering Committee.
+In addition to his own many edited and authored articles and books on Woolf, he is general editor of the Harcourt Annotated Edition of the Works of Virginia Woolf, a member of the Editorial Board of the Cambridge Edition of the Works of Virginia Woolf, a founding editor of Woolf Studies Annual, and a co-editor of Virginia Woolf Miscellany.

 Contributions: Lia Ottaviano